-Water's Edge - Shall mean the "ordinary high water mark" as defined in Part 301: Inland Lakes and Streams Act of the Michigan Natural Resources and Environmental Protection Act, P.A.
+Water's Edge - The "ordinary high water mark" as defined in Part 301: Inland Lakes and Streams Act of the Michigan Natural Resources and Environmental Protection Act, P.A.
 451 of 1994, as amended, as the margin of a water body and/or legally established lake level.
 MCL 324.30101 et seq.

 Wetland - Land characterized by the presence of water at a frequency and duration sufficient to support, and that under normal circumstances does support, wetland vegetation or aquatic life, and is commonly referred to as a bog, swamp, or marsh as defined by Part 303: Wetland Protection Act of Michigan's NREPA, P.A.
-451 of 1994, as amended, : Section 30301(p) of the Act, 1994 PA 451, MCL 324.30301 et seq.(p).) and delineated in accordance with the U.S. Army Corps of Engineers' Regional Supplement to the Corps of Engineers Wetland Delineation Manual: Northcentral and Northeast Region, Version 2.0, January 2012.
+451 of 1994, as amended, MCL 324.30301 et seq.(p).) and delineated in accordance with the U.S. Army Corps of Engineers' Regional Supplement to the Corps of Engineers Wetland Delineation Manual: North-Central and Northeast Region, Version 2.0, January 2012.